kubernetes/community/contributors/guide/README.md

 If you have questions about the development process, feel free to jump into our [Slack Channel](http://slack.k8s.io/) or join our [mailing list](https://groups.google.com/forum/#!forum/kubernetes-dev).
 You can also ask questions on [ServerFault](https://serverfault.com/questions/tagged/kubernetes) or [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes).
 The Kubernetes team scans Stack Overflow on a regular basis, and will try to ensure your questions don't go unanswered.

-_Improvements needed_
-* The doc linked [above](/contributors/devel/welcome-to-kubernetes-new-developer-guide.md#introduction) is being reinvented in this README.
-All relevant information should be ported to a logical place in this document/folder, and the original document deleted.

 ## Find something to work on

 Help is always welcome!
 For example, documentation (like the text you are reading now) can always use improvement.
 There's always code that can be clarified and variables or functions that can be renamed or commented.
 There's always a need for more test coverage.